-Timber Sash Windows, Casement Windows, Stable & French Doors
+Timber Sash Windows, Casement Windows, Stable and French Doors

 This substantial former farmhouse in Wolverhampton originates from the Georgian era with a Victorian extension, and until as recently as 25 years ago served as a fully operational farm residence; it is now home to Mr & Mrs Denton, having bought it in the early 2000s.